-For purposes of this policy, "records" do not include: temporary drafts or other materials prepared for the originator's personal use or for the personal use of another, personal notes, notes kept in personal journals, diaries or other day timers, notes of informal observations, notes of evaluations or materials owned by the originator in his or her private capacity, documents relating to the Board of Education's actions in a quasi-judicial capacity, books or other items catalogued in District libraries, copyrighted material (unless copyrighted by a government entity), or computer programs or software.
+For purposes of this policy, "records" do not include: temporary drafts or other materials prepared for the originator's personal use or for the personal use of another, a daily calendar, notes prepared by the originator for the originator's own use or for the sole use of an individual for whom the originator is working, notes kept in personal journals, diaries or other day timers, notes of informal observations, notes of evaluations or materials owned by the originator in his or her private capacity, documents relating to the Board of Education's actions in a quasi-judicial capacity, books or other items catalogued in District libraries, copyrighted material (unless copyrighted by a government entity), or computer programs or software.
 In addition, GRAMA does not apply to District documents and information relating to security plans (including plans to prepare for or mitigate terrorist activity or for emergency and disaster response and recovery); security codes, combinations, and passwords; passes and keys; security procedures; results of or data collected from a risk assessment or security audit; and building and public works designs to the extent that those relate to ongoing security measures.

-Utah Code § 63G-2-201(3) (2023) Utah Code § 63G-2-106 (2022)
+Utah Code § 63G-2-103(25)(b) (2024) Utah Code § 63G-2-204(1) (2023) Utah Code § 63G-2-201(3) (2023) Utah Code § 63G-2-106 (2022)